Guidebook/api-docs/source/v1/includes/_question_sets.md

 ```

-`QuestionSets` are part of the larger feature of `Surveys`.
+`QuestionSets` are part of the larger feature of `Forms`.
 The organization of the models is as follows.
 You can create a `QuestionSet` that is the container for your question objects.
 You can then create all the questions you want and link these to the `QuestionSet` container.
-Finally, you can then link your `QuestionSet` object to a `Survey` object.
-This `Survey` object will control additional options on how you want to handle response submissions from your `Attendees`.
+Finally, you can then link your `QuestionSet` object to a `Form` object.
+This `Form` object will control additional options on how you want to handle response submissions from your `Attendees`.

 <aside class="notice">
-You must be using a Guide that is configured to use the new Surveys feature that launched June 2019.
-Legacy surveys are not supported for the Open API.
+You must be using a Guide that is configured to use the new Forms feature that launched June 2019.
+Legacy forms are not supported for the Open API.
 </aside>